AlonsoPaulino/algorithms/README.md

 # Algorithms

-Base algorithms usied for ACM - ICPC contestants implemented in C++.
+Base algorithms used for ACM - ICPC contestants implemented in C++.